We hope you enjoy reading this article.

 2. Define the project scope to make an app like Draw Something

-I recommend that you define the project scope as following:
+I recommend that you define the project scope as follows:

 Build an iOS and an Android app.

-Include features like drawing tools, social sharing, text chat, in-app purchase, and online payment.
+Include features like drawing tools, social sharing, text chat, in-app purchases, and online payment.
 You need to also include push notifications to engage your users.

 Launch in one geography to start with.

 Note: You should design and build the app in a way that makes future expansion into other geographies easier.
 This requires you to use “app internationalization” guidelines, e.g., keeping the code separate from the content.
 Learn more about app internationalization in “The ultimate guide to mobile app internationalization”.

 I recommend that you use the following development approach:

 Use a “Mobile Backend as a Service” (MBaaS) platform for managing the mobile app backend, which also frees you up from cloud infrastructure management.